mattvryan/jackrabbit-oak/oak-doc/src/site/markdown/features/direct-binary-access.md

 * [S3DataStore](../osgi_config.html#Jackrabbit_2_-_S3DataStore)
 * AzureDataStore

+Important note:  AzureDataStore allows two forms of authentication - via an account key, and via a shared access signature.
+However, it is not possible to generate a valid signed URI when authenticating using a shared access signature.
+Therefore if you wish to use the direct binary access feature you must configure your AzureDataStore authentication to use an account key.
+The feature is disabled for clients that authenticate using a shared access signature.

 ## Configuration

 The feature has to be explicitly enabled by setting properties on the DataStore.
 In the table, "S3" refers to `S3DataStore`, "Azure" to `AzureDataStore`.